 – Make kale chips: If you haven’t already this is worth trying, they are surprisingly yum.
 Very light but a nice pre dinner snack to make sometimes.
 Toss raw chopped kale through a little oil, salt and pepper, then bake in oven until crispy.

-If you already eat lots of leafy greens (which is awesome but the way).. what’s your favourite way of eating them??
+If you already enjoy lots of leafy greens.. what’s your favourite way of eating them?
+I’d love to hear. xx